srstanic/srstanic.github.io/_posts/2017-02-10-swift-dynamic-keyword.md

 That method is inherited but not overridden in the `Line` and `Circle` classes.
 With table dispatch, the lookup table for each of the three classes, `Shape`, `Line` and `Circle`, will have a copy of the reference to the `redraw()` method from the `Shape` class.

 But with a **message dispatch**, there are no lookup tables.
 When the `redraw()` method is invoked, the program starts from the given class and then iterates the class hierarchy to find which class has the specified method implemented.
-For example, if an instance of the `Line` is in the array, program will check if there is a `redraw()` method in the `Line` class, since it isn't, it will move up to the `Shape` class and find it there.
+For example, if an instance of the `Line` is in the array, the program will check if there is a `redraw()` method in the `Line` class - since there isn't one, it will move up to the `Shape` class and find it there.

 Now, before we discuss the dynamic dispatch, let's briefly mention the compiler optimizations first.

 Compiler optimizations
 ----------------------

-[Swift compiler](https://swift.org/compiler-stdlib/#compiler-architecture) translates code from a human friendly form into a machine friendly form and in the process it tries to optimize it to make it run faster.
+[Swift compiler](https://swift.org/compiler-stdlib/#compiler-architecture) translates code from a human-friendly form into a machine-friendly form and in the process tries to optimize it to make it run faster.
 In the context of method dispatch, it will favor faster types over the slower.
 If the compiler can be sure at compile time that a particular method is going to be referenced, he might devirtualize it or even inline it.

 **[Devirtualization](https://blogs.unity3d.com/2016/07/26/il2cpp-optimizations-devirtualization/)** is a common compiler optimization tactic which changes a virtual method call into a direct method call.